spiral/docs/docs/en/start/commands.md

 ```

 > **Note**
-> You can read how to create your own commands in following sections.
+> You can read how to create your own commands in the following sections.

 ## Aliases